-(1) Scouts must be 13 years or older to participate in these activities

-(2) Scouts must be 14 years or older to participate in these activities

-(3) Open swim after 7pm only if available daylight allows and/or PFD worn

-(4) There is an additional fee for CPR certification.
+- (1) Scouts must be entering grade 8 or higher in Fall 2024 to participate in these activities - (2) Scouts must be entering grade 9 or higher in Fall 2024 to participate in these activities - (3) Open swim after 7pm only if available daylight allows and/or PFD worn - (4) There is an additional fee for CPR certification.
 Either both morning or all three evening sessions must be attended.
-Sign up with Aquatics Director by Sunday evening.

-PG = Pine Grove SG = Shotgun Range

-(5) These activities require an additional fee

-(6) One team of 3 Scouts, per troop, at no charge.
-Each additional team requires \$3 entry fee

-(7) This activity qualifies for the All Camp Challenge.

-(8) Advanced sign up is required.

-Water Rank Requirements: Sign up with Wilderness Patrol Director by Tuesday lunch.
-Open to all Scouts.
+Sign up with Aquatics Director by Sunday evening. - (5) These activities require an additional fee - (6) One team of 3 Scouts, per troop, at no charge.
+Each additional team requires \$3 entry fee - (7) This activity qualifies for the All Camp Challenge. - (8) Advanced sign up is required. - Water Rank Requirements: Sign up with Wilderness Patrol Director by Tuesday lunch.
+Open to all Scouts. - (9) Scouts must be 14 years of age or older